RandomComputerUser/FancyLighting/README.md

 - Tweaked simulated normal maps when gamma correction is disabled to better match how it looks when gamma correction is enabled
 - Increased the range of the normal maps strength setting
 - Increased the range of the solid block light absorption setting
-- Improved dithering with overbright rendering and enhanced shaders and colors enabled
+- Improved dithering with overbright lighting and enhanced shaders and colors enabled
 - Increased the max overbright brightness with enhanced colors and shaders enabled from 4x to 16x
+- Optimized overbright lighting
 - Fixed graphical glitches with shimmer waterfalls
 - Fixed a camera mode bug that caused cave backgrounds to be rendered incorrectly
 - Upgraded to .NET 8